murtaza4747/walmart-customer-segmentation/README.md

 ## 📂 Dataset
 This dataset was provided as part of an academic assignment and is not publicly available due to confidentiality.

+> 📄 This project was completed as part of a class assignment in collaboration with Runa Muderrisoglu.

 ## ✅ Author
 **Murtaza Gohari**
 Business Analytics | R | Machine Learning Enthusiast